-HRP-conjugate, Chromogen solutions are added to the wells.

-In presence of the (anti-μ)-(HAV-IgM)-(antigen-HRP) immunocomplex, the colorless Chromogens are hydrolyzed by the bound HRP conjugate to a blue-colored product.
+HBeAg in the sample is captured on the solid phase.
+After washing to remove sample and unbound HRP-Conjugate, Chromogen solutions containing Tetramethylbenzidine (TMB) and urea peroxide are added into the wells.
+In presence antibody-antigen-antibody(HRP) of the sandwich complex, the colorless Chromogens are hydrolyzed by the bound HRP conjugate to a blue-colored product.
 The blue color turns yellow after stopping the reaction with sulfuric acid.
-The amount of color intensity can be measured and is proportional to the amount of antibody captured in the wells, and to the sample respectively.
-Wells containing samples negative for HAV-IgM remain colorless.
+The amount of color intensity can be measured and is proportional to the amount of antigen captured in the wells, and to the sample respectively.
+Wells containing samples negative for HBeAg remain colorless.

+COMPONENTS

-COMPONENTS 96 tests
+96 Tests

-• MICROWELL PLATE
+MICROWELL PLATE